bmancini55/building-lightning/src/advanced/circular_rebalance.md

 What we want is a list of node identifiers such that we start with the node we are sending to and end with our node.
 For example if we had outbound capacity from `Alice -> Bob` and inbound capacity from `Carol -> Alice` we want to send the payment using the `Alice -> Bob` channel, through the `Bob -> Carol` channel, then finally back to ourselves with the `Carol -> Alice` channel.

-Our list of node identifiers would then correspond to those hops in the route: `pubkey(Bob),pubkey(Carol),pubkey(Alice)` or more concretely:
+Our list of node identifiers would then correspond to those hops in the route: `pubkey(Bob),pubkey(Carol),pubkey(Alice)` or more concretely an example may look like this:

 ```
 Alice=02a3cc61dd74a22f575b22f4ece6400f5754db9fab8a72a53b2a789ceca34a9d7e